-For example, a vendor may allocate financial incentives to a channel partner that has achieved a particular membership status within the channel partner programs by meeting the vendor's requirements in terms of revenue and/or certifications.
+A vendor may allocate financial incentives to a channel partner that has achieved a particular membership status within the channel partner program by meeting the vendor's requirements in terms of revenue and/or certifications.
 The same vendor may also award financial incentives to a company that has been identified as a potential partner, capable of helping the vendor build business.

 Knowledge-based resources may include leads and mailing lists or access to the vendor's own marketing resources.
 For example, a vendor might provide a channel partner with prepackaged HTML marketing materials, bulk mailers for a direct mail campaign or tools for creating a webinar.